Here are the photos from my time in Costa Rica in 2014, as promised!

 And if the mountains wouldn’t have taken my breath away, the beautiful plants in full May bloom everywhere were certainly better than budding corn in Iowa:

 …often giving me more food than I could possibly eat!
-But, as you can see from these photos, her typical breakfasts and cenas were outstanding:
+But, as you might expect from a cooking instructor, her typical breakfasts and cenas were outstanding!